Skip to footer content

 var renderer = new ChromePdfRenderer();

-// Generate PDF document from HTML
+// Generate PDF from HTML content

-var PDF = renderer.RenderHtmlAsPdf("<h1>Invoice</h1><p>Your order details</p>");
+var pdf = renderer.RenderHtmlAsPdf("<h1>Invoice</h1><p>Your order details</p>");

-// Get byte array from PDF
+// Get byte array from the PDF document

 byte[] data = pdf.BinaryData;